sunju/sunju.github.io/teach/DL-Fall-2022/index.md

 ---
 layout: page
 permalink: /teach/DL-Fall-2022/
-title: Deep Learning: Models, Computation, and Applications
+title: Deep Learning\: Models, Computation, and Applications
 ---

 Over the last few years, deep neural networks (DNNs) have fundamentally transformed the way people think of machine learning and approach practical problems.
 Successes around DNNs have ranged from traditional AI fields such as computer vision, natural language processing, interactive games, to healthcare, physical sciences---touching each and every corner of theoretical and applied domains.
 On the other hand, DNNs still largely operate as black-boxes and we only have very limited understanding as for when and why they work.
 This course introduces basic ingredients of DNNs, samples important applications, and throws around open problems.
 Emphasis is put on thinking from first principles and basic building blocks, as the field is still evolving rapidly and there is nothing there that cannot be changed.